IMIO/imio.pm.ws/docs/README.txt

 A successfull test has also been realized with soapUI, a SOAP client written in Java (www.soapui.org)

-With a default test PloneMeeting 2.1 site, you can :
+With a default test PloneMeeting 3.0 site, you can :
 - createItem : create an item for 'pmCreator1' from group 'developers' with some data
 - getItemInfos : get informations about the freshly created item or any created item in the application you know the UID of.
                  The connected user must also have the permission to access the item
+- searchItems : search for existing items in the PloneMeeting application
+- getConfigInfos : retrieve informations on the current PloneMeeting configuration : existing groups (MeetingGroups) and meeting configurations (MeetingConfigs)

 In any case, you have to be connected to access theses methods